Why are livestock farmers and butchers at risk?

 Other AFSA Advocacy Activities

-• Meeting with state agriculture and primary industry departments to discuss the national abattoir crisis and provide them with information about how governments can support farmers in the transition towards micro-abattoirs.
-So far we have had meetings with:
+• Meeting with state and federal agriculture and primary industry departments and ministers to discuss the national abattoir crisis and provide them with information about how governments can support farmers in the transition towards micro-abattoirs.

 • Talking to the media to ensure key messages in the National Abattoir Campaign reach a wide audience of farmers, eaters and policymakers;